HoTT/HoTT-Agda/Agda/tutorial/README.md

 This is a basic introduction to Agda, principally aimed at people who want to use Agda for homotopy type theory.
 It will not cover every feature of Agda, but only what I found to be useful for homotopy type theory.
-It will suppose basic knowledge of dependent type theory.
+It will suppose some knowledge of dependent type theory.

 Disclaimer : I am far from a specialist in Agda, so everything here might be false.